CHendrick00/rpi-terrarium-controller/README.md

 Note: do not include the <> characters in the commands above
 ```
 - Be sure to follow the instructions above to finish installation
+## Uninstall.sh
+**DO NOT USE**: this file is untested and may not run properly
+- Removes files and service created by PiInstall.sh
+- Note: Does NOT remove CircuitPython nor python libraries installed by PiInstall.sh

+**Instructions:**
+- This file is to be run on the Raspberry Pi used to collect sensor data
 ## HcsrHumidifierTemplate.py

 **Use case:** measure water level in humidifier, send alerts via discord when water level falls below a specified level, and log data to InfluxDB